ThingSet/thingset.github.io/thingset.md

 All accessible data of a device is structured in so-called data objects.
 A data object might be a measurement value like the output current of a device or the voltage setpoint of a charger (user-configurable data).

 Each data object is identified by a unique Data Object ID.
-The ID can be arbitrarily chosen by the firmware developer.
+The ID can be chosen by the firmware developer.
 In addition to that, each data object has a unique name.
 The name is a short ASCII string without blanks, e.g. "vBat" for the battery voltage.

 For reduced memory useage, [lower camel-case style](https://en.wikipedia.org/wiki/Camel_case) should be used for the data object names.
 The first letter(s) should specify the type of value: